sebastianekstrom/boilerplate/README.md

 npm install
 ```

 Step 4.
 All done!
-You can now run either `grunt dev` or `grunt dist` depending on your needs, and Grunt will do the rest for you.
+You can now run either `grunt` or `grunt dist` depending on your needs, and Grunt will do the rest for you.

 Folder structure
 -------------